fortanix/sdkms-performance-testbench/README.md

 > All above operation run by default with 50 thread for 5 minutes.
 All above operation support --threadcount and --time to overwrite the default thread count and duration.

 > Key generated during operation get deleted at the end of operation.

+# Supported Operations (JCE provider)
+## AES Encryption
+AES encryption is supported for all key sizes (128, 192 and 256) and all modes (CBC, GCM, ECB, etc) using JCE Provider Cipher interface.
+**Note:** These are singlepart Cipher operations.

+        Example:
+        # test-bench.sh run jce-encryption --algorithm AES --keysize 128 --mode GCM --filepath filepath

+## AES Decryption
+AES decryption is supported for all key sizes (128, 192 and 256) and all modes (CBC, GCM, ECB, etc) using JCE Provider Cipher interface.
+**Note:** These are singlepart Cipher operations.

+        Example:
+        # test-bench.sh run jce-decryption --algorithm AES --keysize 128 --mode GCM --filepath filepath

 # Report Location
 Let's assume we have cloned the repo at /opt/rest-api.